dmmatson/salt-elk-celery/README.md

 To get Logstash to parse Celery logs, drop them in the ```logs``` directory which is shared between the host and VM.

-## Known Issues

-While ```vagrant up``` will highstate the node, some services may not have started and you will need to run highstate a second time.

-    vagrant ssh
-    sudo salt-call --local state.highstate

 ## License

 MIT